 In this copyright case, intention is not particularly relevant.
 For the future however where design rights are in question it may be that brand owners will consider bringing a criminal action for design infringement which is available where a brand owner can show that a supermarket set out to copy.
 A conviction for design infringement leaves those in charge at Aldi with a criminal records and Aldi may receive a fine.
 Not the best thing to have to put on your CV but perhaps the only true deterrent available in the current legal regime.

-If you would like to discuss how best to obtain protection for your brand please do not hesitate to get in touch with us on [email protected] or 020 7288 6003 and one of our specialist IP lawyers will be happy to have a consultation with you without charge.
+If you would like to discuss how best to obtain trademark protection for your brand please do not hesitate to get in touch with us on firstname.lastname@example.org or 020 7096 2779 and one of our specialist IP lawyers will be happy to have a consultation with you without charge.

 Written by Margaret Briffa, Solicitor

 Don’t make a Pyg’s Ear Out Of It – The Importance of Standing Up for Your Established Business and Brand

 A legal dispute is unfolding between two seemingly similar restaurant brands — ‘Little Pig’ and ‘Little Pyg’.
 The owner of Little Pig, Michael Martin, has taken the matter to court,…

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.